 Spend two wonderful days in the Algarve.
 Relax on the beaches, take a boat tour of Benagil Cave, walk the Seven Hanging Valleys Trail (one of the most beautiful walks in Europe), and/or visit Ponta da Piedade.

-To help you plan your visit, we have these resources:
+To help you plan your trip to the Algarve, we have these guides:

 Camilo Beach